Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

-\begin{remark} The fractional Dehn twist should be distinguished from the roots of Dehn twists that Margalit and Schleimer introduced in~\cite{margalit2009Dehn}.
-The latter ones are mapping classes while the former ones are a priori not defined so.
-As a result, the latter ones always send a single curve to another single curve while the former ones may not. \end{remark}
+\begin{remark} Fractional Dehn twists should be distinguished from the roots of Dehn twists that Margalit and Schleimer introduced in~\cite{margalit2009Dehn}.
+The roots of Dehn twists are mapping classes while fractional Dehn twists are a priori not induced from a homeomorphism on the surface.
+As a result, the roots of Dehn twists always send a single curve to another single curve while fractional Dehn twists may send a single curve to multicurves. \end{remark}